DivyaKumarBaid/Learning_React/Readme.md

 ## useRef

-This is a hook in react which is similar to useStaete but it does not re render any component.
+This is a hook in react which is similar to useState but it does not re render any component.
 It stores the value event after a component is re rendered

 for example
 ```JavaScript